 This extreme sport also involves a good bit of mental strength in completing the challenge that you are trying to overcome.
 According to Health Fitness Revolution, “Rock climbing reduces stress by increasing levels of norepinephrine, a neurotransmitter in the body that aids in releasing stress.”
 Not only does it require dedication and perseverance, but also it might actually be helping us relieve stress.

-All in all, bouldering are often overlooked in terms of their intensity and benefits.
+All in all, bouldering is often overlooked in terms of their intensity and benefits.
 We have a chance for you to get involved and learn some tricks of the trade on April 13th from 4-11 pm in the LaHaye Rec and Fitness Center.
 Join us by signing up today!